 I personally love coffee sets that include saucers.
-They are elegant, and they make just look right.
+They are elegant, and they just “look right”.

 Nuova Point Cappuccino Cups with Saucers

-These cappuccino cups are made in Italy, from high quality porcelain and they come in different colours.
+These cappuccino cups are made in Italy, from high-quality porcelain and they come in different colors.
 My favorite is the orange, but they also have them in red, brown, blue and green.
 This set comes with saucers and they are tulip shaped.
 These are small cappuccino cups, as per the Italian tradition.
 They hold 5.5 oz, which is the standard for a cappuccino cup.

 Koenitz Bar Cappuccino Cups and Saucers